jatinder14/IRCTC-Clone-Assignment/README.md

 Setup Instructions:
 1) Clone the repository locally and install all the relevant dependencies from package.json using npm install
 2) Configure the MySQL server to create connection to it and enable tcp/ip and create the database using the given schema from MySQL CLI
+3) Add the environment variables by creating a new .env file in the root directory
-3) Run the app.js file using node app.js to start the web server and start using the APIs
+4) Run the app.js file using node app.js to start the web server and start using the APIs